 I honestly know very little about the hymen — but this article was helpful. yes, a tampon may break your hymen, but you will still be a virgin.

 Breaking your hymen doesn’t mean you’re not a virgin.
-Not having sex makes you a virgin (btw, you might like my article about talking to your kids about sex).
+Not having sexual intercourse makes you a virgin (btw, you might like my article about talking to your kids about sex).

 Will tampons leak in the pool

 I would recommend putting a fresh tampon as soon as you get to the pool, and switching it out when you’re done.

 I think they do, but honestly that makes no sense.
 Cramps are your uterus contracting to get the blood out.

 Possibly, by your tampon next to your cervix (the exit of your uterus) it may make it move in a way that is more painful?
 I have no idea, but I feel like mine are worse when I have a tampon in.

 You have 3 holes (as we talked about above).
 Tampons go in your vagina — your urethra is where pee comes out.

 Some women wear something to help keep your uterus up and that can help with bladder leakage, so I suppose it’s possible, but I wouldn’t use a tampon — and I’d certainly talk to your doctor.
 Some women may find stress incontinence worse when a tampon is it (because it is irritating their urethra).

 Tampons themselves do not cause urinary incontinence though.